coopslarhette/raglib/README.md

 ## Contributing

 Contributions to raglib are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/raglib).
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.